 - Obtains executive sponsorship

-- Employs change leaders, champions, and advocates across affected areas
+- Creates a change leaders, champions, and advocates across affected areas

 - Adapts and improves continuously

 Research has shown that the less structured and sophisticated a program is, the worse its results will be.

 Avoid failure by planning thoroughly – after all, it’s better to be over-prepared than under-prepared